apache/openwhisk-runtime-ballerina/README.md

 }
 ```

 The Ballerina file must include a function called `main`.
-The abscence of `main` causes the Ballerina compiler to omit generation of the executable.
+The absence of `main` causes the Ballerina compiler to omit generation of the executable.
 You may have more than one entry point in your source file however (e.g., a `main` and a `run`) and use the standard OpenWhisk mechanism to specify other functions to run on entry (e.g., `--main <other function name>` when using the `wsk action create` CLI command).
 The function must accept a JSON object and return a JSON object to be compliant with the OpenWhisk action interface.

 ### Compiling your function